foundriesio/docs/source/zephyr/getting-started.rst

 Now you'll flash the application to your board.

-If you're using 96Boards Nitrogen, plug it into your computer via USB, then run this from the the Zephyr microPlatform directory::
+If you're using BLE Nano 2, plug it into your computer via USB, then run this from the the Zephyr microPlatform directory::

-  ./zmp flash -b 96b_nitrogen mcuboot/samples/zephyr/hello-world
+  ./zmp flash -b nrf52_blenano2 mcuboot/samples/zephyr/hello-world

 If you're using another board, make sure it's connected, and use this instead::